 For the environmental science course, let's focus on the following activities that I created:

-A new Higher Education GIS Immersive Hands-On Workshop - Joseph Kerski, Ph.D. - GeographerJoseph Kerski, Ph.D. – Geograp… These include examining the global water balance, stormwater, ecoregions, population change, migration, and much more.
+A new Higher Education GIS Immersive Hands-On Workshop - Joseph Kerski, Ph.D. - GeographerJoseph Kerski, Ph.D. – Geograp… These include examining the global water balance, stormwater, ecoregions, population change, migration, field surveys, and much more.

 For a crime analysis course, let's focus on analyzing crime in Lincoln Nebraska, as follows: Search ArcGIS Online for crime Lincoln Nebraska and open the following web map: https://www.arcgis.com/home/item.html?id=d0506cc0f18e4e19a771f84319e24773.
 You will see crime point locations, city limits, police stations, and police districts.
 Change style for police stations to Safety-Health - Badge.
 Change style for districts to unique symbol - color.
 Label the districts by number.
 Use Proximity to create 5 minute drive time around stations with dissolve option.
 Next, calculate the percentage of crime within 5 minute drive times using the Aggregate Points tool.
 For Choose layer containing points to aggregate into areas, choose Crime.
 For Choose layer containing aggregation areas, confirm that Five-Minute Drive-Time from Stations is chosen.
 Change style on crime to map specific crimes, such as theft.
 Change style on crime to see crime as heat map.
 Examine imagery with labels to determine areas where more crime seems to be occurring.
 Create hot spot map of areas of significant clustering of crime.

 For a GIS in the Humanities course, let's focus on the following:

 1. Explore the Digital Humanities map collection: Story Maps and the Digital Humanities